antonio-decaro/SIGMo/README.md

 ./3_run.sh -b=SIGMO \
   -e=core,diameter,dataset-scale,gpu-metrics
 ```
+This command launches all single-node experiments for SIGMo:
+- `core` Evaluates the SIGMo's filtering strategy and its performance.
+- `diameter` Groups query graphs by diameter and runs experiments per group;
+- `dataset-scale` Assesses single-node scalability by varying dataset size;
+- `gpu-metrics` Collects GPU performance metrics (requires NVIDIA NCU and DCGMI tools).

+You can also run a single experiment or a subset by sepcifying the desired components with `-e`.
+For example: `-e=core,diameter`.

 #### Run portability experiments:
+On each hardware execute the following command.
 ```bash
 ./3_run.sh -b=SIGMO -e=core
 # Rename the output file:
 mv ./out/SIGMO/sigmo_results.csv ./out/SIGMO/sigmo_results_<vendor>.csv
 ```
+> Upon completion of all experiments, the renamed result files should be gathered and transferred to a single machine designated for artifact analysis.
+All files must be placed in the directory ./out/SIGMO/ on that machine.

 #### Run multi-node scalability with SLURM: